-Less oily foods made with olive oil, Fruits like Avocados, bananas, and Apples and citrus fruits like Lemon and Oranges can help lower cholesterol.
+Less oily foods made with olive oil, oatmeal, Fruits like Avocados, bananas, apples, and citrus fruits like Lemon and Oranges can help lower cholesterol.
 You can break down LDL cholesterol by eating healthy fats and soluble fiber.

 How to maintain optimum levels of Cholesterol in the body?

-- Have Green tea twice a day.
+- Take Green tea twice a day.
 You can also have Cinnamon, Trikatu mixed with Honey in one cup of water twice a day to lower cholesterol naturally.

 - Cherry juice, Cranberry juice, and Sweet lime juice help reduce Cholesterol levels and maintain cardiovascular health in general.